3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_02/w07d03/instructor_notes/data_modeling.md

 - A social media site, with users and posts/tweets/pins
 - An online ordering system, with customers and orders
 - A bar drink system, with orders, customers, drinks, and/or liquors

-Once you've outlined it, create the collections necessary and the documents.

-##